High Resolution Finite Volume Method for Kinetic Equations with Poisson Brackets: Acknowledgement

 \section{Acknowledgement}

-This research was supported by INSPIRE NSF grant PHY-1513379 We would also like to acknowledge high-performance computing support from: (1) Yellowstone (ark:/85065/d7wd3xhc) provided by NCAR's Computational and Information Systems Laboratory, sponsored by the National Science Foundation, and (2) Pleiades operated by NASA's Advanced Supercomputing Division.
+This research is supported by the National Aeronautics and Space Administration under Grant No. 80NSSC20K1354 issued through the Heliophysics Supporting Research Program.
+It was also supported by NSF INSPIRE grant PHY-1513379, NSF ANSWERS grant GEO-2149771, NASA R2O2R grant 80NSSC22K0269, NASA LWS grants 80NSSC20K1778 and 80NSSC22K0892, and by NASA Heliophysics DSC grant 80NSSC20K0600.
+We would also like to acknowledge high-performance computing support from: (1) Yellowstone provided by NCAR's Computational and Information Systems Laboratory, sponsored by the NSF, and (2) Pleiades operated by NASA's Advanced Supercomputing Division. \begin{appendix}